mholling/nswtopo/README.markdown

 ## Producing Raster Images

-To produce your map in PDF or any raster format (PNG, TIFF, GIF, JPG, KMZ), you must have either [Inkscape](http://inkscape.org/) or the [Batik SVG toolkit](http://xmlgraphics.apache.org/batik/download.cgi) installed (get the binary distribution).
+To produce your map in PDF or any raster format (PNG, GIF, JPG, TIFF, KMZ), you must install either [Inkscape](http://inkscape.org/) or the [Batik SVG toolkit](http://xmlgraphics.apache.org/batik/download.cgi) (get the binary distribution).
 Then set your configuration file as follows:

 * To use Inkscape for rasterising: